vasilisvg/screenreaderizer/README.md

 ## Todo

 There are many things that can be done.

+It needs an *exponentialize* option.
+The more elements there are on a page, the harder each of them starts to shout.
+I tried to explain this concept in this blog post about [Designing like it’s 1999](https://vasilis.nl/research/2018/09/design-like-its-1999/).

 There are many more things that get pronounced.
 If you know any, you can add an issue, preferably with a link where I can find the feature.
 I might try to add it one day.
 Or better, you can send me a pull request.